Sky360-Repository/dockerfiles/README.md

 `$ xhost +`

 `$ docker run -it --rm -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY sky360/simpletracker:1.0.0 bash`

+When inside the container run simple tracker using the command below:

+1. `./run.sh` to run simple tracker

 **NOTE** For the CUDA version there is more work to do.
 You will need to install the nvidia docker container runtime